-While we occasionally detect low levels of Cryptosporidium in our source water (in 2015, Cryptosporidium was detected in one monthly Mississippi River sample), it has only been detected in our tap water three times-twice in 1998 and once in March 2014.
+While we occasionally detect low levels of Cryptosporidium in our source water (Cryptosporidium was not detected in any of our 2016 monthly Mississippi River samples), it has only been detected in our tap water three times - twice in 1998 and once in March 2014.
 In each instance, the concentration was 1 oocyst or less per 100 liters of water.
 The test for Cryptosporidium cannot determine if an oocyst is viable or capable of causing illness, and an occasional oocyst in the drinking water of utilities that use surface water is not unusual and does not necessarily indicate a health problem.